codedsunday/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -l displays the content of the directory in long format
+ ls -la is used to display the current directory contents, including hidden files in long format